linpengcheng/PurefunctionPipelineDataflow/README.md

   - Why would they stand against a great truth?

+  - What role do they play in this act?

   I have always believed that such irrational and unscientific attitudes and behaviors can be ignored.

 ## My and Other Peoples Related Views